Tabernacle Research & Restoration

 The advantage of the written word over an individual revelation, of course, is that the substance of a recorded vision can be made equally accessible to millions—if not billions of people.
 In this regard, my vision or revelation of God’s dwelling place (referred to as the Tabernacle in English and as the Mishkan in Hebrew) cannot be described as something that is “new”, but it can be directly compared to that which is described in the Hebrew Bible texts.
 This Tabernacle vision is but a glimpse of clarity after centuries of religious insanity.

-of restoring God’s house would resonate with other like-minded individuals.
-After all, Scripture describes keeping God’s commandments as being the whole duty of man, and the commandments to build God’s dwelling place
+Of course, I cannot realistically hope to accomplish this Tabernacle restoration goal alone; and as such, I have founded the project—with the hopes that this objective of restoring God’s house would resonate with other like-minded individuals.
+After all, Scripture describes keeping God’s commandments as being the whole duty of man, and the commandments to build God’s dwelling place were never excluded from the list of commandments or itemized as an exception.

-This special Mishkan or dwelling place is unlike other subsequent religious facilities in that it is not just another religious facility inspired by men as a place for men to gather as they search for God, but rather a
+This special Mishkan or dwelling place is unlike other subsequent religious facilities in that it is not just another religious facility inspired by men as a place for men to gather as they search for God, but rather a facility commanded by God as a place for God to dwell among his people.
+This is what distinguishes the Tabernacle as being unique and supreme in purpose relative to other religious facilities.

 As announced on 3/14/15, the mission and scopes of these two Tabernacle projects remain virtually unchanged, as described below: